Desmond Belmont

 Castevania: Order of Shadows

-Darkness (temporarily) defeated, Desmond watched the castle crumble before returning home with his siblings, safe in the knowledge that Romania was, at least temporarily, saved from Dracula's darkness.
+arkness (temporarily) defeated, Desmond watched the castle crumble before returning home with his siblings, safe in the knowledge that Romania was, for now, saved from Dracula's darkness.

 Playing as Desmond: